-There are three grain elevators in the vicinity of Elva, Manitoba.
-One of the three Elva grain elevators may be the oldest grain elevator in Manitoba.
+There were three grain elevators in the vicinity of Elva, Manitoba.
+One of the three Elva grain elevators was the oldest grain elevator in Manitoba until its destruction.

 Lake of the Woods

-The Lake of the Woods grain elevator in Elva is quite possibly the oldest grain elevator in Manitoba or in the Prairies.
+The Lake of the Woods grain elevator in Elva was the oldest grain elevator in Manitoba or in the Prairies.